Best Nintendo Switch Video Games In 2022

 Some found the gameplay repetitive after some time

 Considering how successful Luigi’s Mansion was, it’s safe to say that people are interested in the fringe characters of the Mario.
 This is why Captain Toad: Treasure Tracker is worth a shot.
 It follows Toad as he tracks treasure through a series of platforming levels.
 It is generally a single-player game but also has a two-player mode which sees the other person providing turnip cover fire.
 The world is beautiful and takes a lot of inspiration from the Super Mario Odyssey environment.
 After a while, you even get to unlock and play as Toadette.
-Our guide to the best Play Station 4 video games features more entertaining games like this, so check them out.

 You get to unlock Toadette